status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ![image](image)
 -->

-=== ":one: Open channel"
+=== ":one: Public channel"
-     Open channels are available for anyone to join.
+     Public channels are available for anyone to join.
 When you join a community, you automatically have access to these channels.

 === ":two: Private channel"
     Private channels show a :mobile-locked-lock: lock icon next to the channel name.
 To access these channels, you must [meet and maintain the token requirements][understand-token-requirements-in-channels].